cdfq384903/MonotonicOptimalBinning/README.md

 #### Arguments
 1. **`bins_lib`** <br>
 Default: None <br>
 Suggestion: The library used to store files created from the algorithm process and will be cleared eventually.
-Suggest using the same value with `%init()` macro. <br>
+Suggest to use the same value assigned in `%init()` macro. <br>
-The `bins_lib` argument defines the library which will be clear useless file.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means bins_summary and exclude file was be deleted on TMPWOE(/home/u60021675/output) of WORK folder.
+The `bins_lib` argument defines the library which the files in it will be cleared at the end.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means bins summary files and exclude files will be deleted.

 #### Output
 The output of runing `%cleanBinsDetail()` macro.
 It shows the bins_summary and exclude file was be deleted.